 Can I critique an advertiser of TGN?

-There are no limits on commenting on products or services provided by TGN advertisers as long as those comments fit into the Comment Code of Conduct for the site.
-People who advertise on TGN are as much “fair game” as people who do not.
+There are no limits on commenting on products or services provided by TGN advertisers as long as those comments are constructive criticism.
+People who advertise on TGN are as much "fair game" as people who do not.

 Is TGN just for "fanboys"?